 -The Rt.
 Rev. Bruce Myers, ’05, Bishop of Quebec

 Since 1880, the college has been affiliated with McGill University.
-Students in our Bachelor of Theology, Master of Divinity, and Master of Sacred Theology programs are co-registered as McGill students and have access to all the benefits the come with being a student at one of Canada’s premier universities.
-We also offer residential and distance programs that prepare people for ministry independent of McGill.
+Students in our Bachelor of Theology, Master of Divinity, and Master of Sacred Theology programs are co-registered as McGill students and have access to all the benefits that come with being a student at one of Canada’s premier universities.
+We also offer in-person and distance programs that prepare people for ministry independent of McGill.

-We work closely with two other colleges, the United Theological College and Presbyterian College, in an ecumenical consortium called the Montreal School of Theology.
+We work closely with The Presbyterian College, in an ecumenical consortium called the Montreal School of Theology.
 In virtually all of our classes, our students learn from faculty and students from a wide variety of Christian traditions.

 It was a bishop of Montreal who founded us and we retain warm relations with the Diocese of Montreal.
 But our students have long come from across Canada and around the world.
 If you are interested in joining us, we would love to hear from you.